vinesh178/DisplayPortfolio/README.md

 # DisplayPortfolio

-Web scrapper written in Java and Jsoup which pulls up ETF NAV and some other stock related data from websites.
+Web scrapper written in Java and JSoup which pulls up ETF NAV and some other stock related data from websites.